bSI-InfraRoom/MVD-Infra-Test-Instructions/docs/ValidationCriteriaMaster.md

 > - Given a set of products taken from the [Product Relative Positioning Table](#Product-Relative-Positioning-Table)
 > - Then the Product, and optionally the Product Type, exists
-> - And the Product must be positioned at least a number within [MinSize..MaxSize] of the requested Positioning Element
+> - And the Product must be positioned on exactly [Size] of the requested Positioning Element

 </details>